 - 400g / 14oz large bite sized pieces of Cauliflower (approx 1x 2lb/1kg whole head of cauliflower)

 - 500ml / 2 cups Milk, at room temp

 - 1.5 cups / 150g Cheddar, grated (save 1/3 for topping)

 - 1 cup / 100g Gruyere, grated (see notes)

 - 1/2 tsp Salt, plus more to taste

 - 1/4 tsp Black Pepper, plus more to taste

 - Fresh Chives, to garnish

-- Meanwhile, melt your butter into a suitable sized pan and stir in your flour to form a paste.
-Gradually pour in your milk, continually whisking to avoid lumps forming.
+- Melt the butter in a suitably sized pan over medium heat then add garlic.
+Fry for a minute, then stir in the flour to form a roux.
+Gradually pour in the milk, continually whisking as you go to avoid lumps forming.